-- (3) MSL, Peak Temp.
-The Moisture Sensitivity Level rating according to the JEDEC industry standard classifications, and peak solder temperature. - (4) There may be additional marking, which relates to the logo, the lot trace code information, or the environmental category on the device. - (5) Multiple Device Markings will be inside parentheses.
+(4) There may be additional marking, which relates to the logo, the lot trace code information, or the environmental category on the device.

+(5) Multiple Device Markings will be inside parentheses.
 Only one Device Marking contained in parentheses and separated by a "~" will appear on a device.
-If a line is indented then it is a continuation of the previous line and the two combined represent the entire Device Marking for that device. - (6) Lead/Ball Finish Orderable Devices may have multiple material finish options.
+If a line is indented then it is a continuation of the previous line and the two combined represent the entire Device Marking for that device.

+(6) Lead finish/Ball material - Orderable Devices may have multiple material finish options.
 Finish options are separated by a vertical ruled line.
-Lead/Ball Finish values may wrap to two lines if the finish value exceeds the maximum column width.
+Lead finish/Ball material values may wrap to two lines if the finish value exceeds the maximum column width.